SoftBank Vision Fund preparing blank cheque acquisition company - source

 Such vehicles are being used to take a record number of companies public, bypassing the traditional IPO.

+“These are late-stage investments so potential returns may not be as high but the risk profile should be lower and liquidity higher as investments quickly enter the public domain,” said Kirk Boodry, analyst at Redex Research.

+SoftBank is flush with cash as Chief Executive Masayoshi Son sells down core assets, leading to speculation over his future investment plans.

-SoftBank has been biding its time since efforts to raise capital for a successor to its $100 billion Vision Fund ran aground following poor performance at the fund.
+The group has been biding its time since efforts to raise capital for a successor to its $100 billion (76.7 billion pounds) Vision Fund ran aground following poor performance at the fund.

+The first fund invested in many of the highest profile late-stage startups using its overwhelming firepower to push for faster growth and shaking up the venture capital industry.

-It has been investing on a smaller scale with its own money via a second fund.
+SoftBank has been investing on a smaller scale with its own money via a second fund amid a lack of larger targets and as the funding environment is dampened by the COVID-19 pandemic.

-The group is flush with cash as Chief Executive Masayoshi Son sells down core assets, leading to speculation over his future investment plans.

-SoftBank’s shares rose 1.7% in early Tokyo trading, with shares up more than 170% since March lows.
+SoftBank’s shares rose as much as 1.6% in morning Tokyo trading before falling 0.6%.
+Shares are up more than 160% since March lows.

 Reporting by Sam Nussey; Editing by Chang-Ran Kim and Stephen Coates